'Phony allegation': Schumer slams forged sex harassment documents

 The woman said that the allegations are false and that she has asked police to investigate.

-The apparent smear, which was first reported by the political site Axios, took the form of a fake legal document alleging inappropriate behavior by Schumer toward a former staff member.
+The apparent smear, which was first reported by news website Axios, took the form of a fake legal document alleging inappropriate behavior by Schumer toward a former staff member.

 Schumer, during an unrelated news conference on Wednesday morning, said his office would pursue "every legal path" against the sender.